CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### 🕹️ Using an interface

 As a user, we want to interact with computers _without_ understanding how they are built.
-Every day we interact with machines to carry out specific tasks: in most of these cases we have no idea how these machines are designed and.
-It would be impossible to use of new technology if we had to know how all these machines were built at the same time.
+Every day we interact with machines to carry out specific tasks: in most of these cases we have no idea how these machines are designed and constructed.
+It would be impossible to make use of new technology if we had to know how all these machines were built at the same time.

 Instead we make use of **interfaces**.